Jesus-Vazquez-A/Predict-Price-Vehicles/README.md

 Nominal character variables, such as the model or the manufacturer, require a transformation called One Hot Encoding.
 Several dummy variables are created according to the number of these.
 Where the condition is met, a 1 will be assigned, while the other columns will be filled with a 0.

+As results we reach a number of 119 input variables.
+In addition to having around 50,000 observations.
+Which the best model that meets these characteristics is the XGBoost.
+Instead of using a neural network, since using it requires more data sets.
+XGBoost does not require any kind of scaling, since it applies mathematical inequalities on each estimator.